What is an actuary?

 What kind of education is usually required for an actuary?

-Can an actuary work remotely?
+Can actuaries work remotely?

 What is the difference between an actuary and a financial analyst?